 An injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997.

-Service Animal: an animal is a service animal if it is readily apparent that the animal is used by the person for reasons relating to his or her disability, or if the person provides a letter from a physician or nurse confirming that the person requires the animal for reasons relating to the disability.
+Service Animal: an animal is a service animal if it can be readily identified as one that is being used by the person for reasons relating to the person’s disability as a result of visual indicators such as the vest or harness worn by the animal or if the person provides documentation from a regulated health professional as outlined in the Act that the person requires the animal for reasons relating to the disability.

-Support Person: a person who accompanies a person with a disability to help with communication, mobility, personal care, medical needs, or with access to goods or services.
+Support Person: a person who accompanies a person with a disability to help with communication, mobility, personal care, medical needs, or with access to goods, services, or facilities.

 DUCA is committed to ensuring equal access and participation for people with disabilities.
-We are committed to treating people with disabilities in a way that allows them to maintain their dignity and independence.
-We believe in integration and we are committed to meeting the needs of people with disabilities in a timely manner.
-We will do so by removing and preventing barriers to accessibility and meeting our accessibility requirements under the AODA and Ontario’s accessibility laws.
+DUCA is committed to treating people with disabilities in a way that allows them to maintain their dignity and independence.
+DUCA believes in integration and we are committed to meeting the needs of people with disabilities in a timely manner.
+This will be accomplished by removing and preventing barriers to accessibility and meeting all accessibility requirements under the AODA and Ontario’s accessibility laws.

-Training: We are committed to training all employees, Directors, and independent contractors in Ontario’s accessibility laws and aspects of the Ontario Human Rights Code that relate to persons with disabilities.
+Training: DUCA is committed to training all employees, Directors, and independent contractors in Ontario’s accessibility laws and aspects of the Ontario Human Rights Code that relate to persons with disabilities.

-Training will be provided to all new employees upon hire and on an ongoing basis for existing employees to ensure all employees remain current with any policy or procedural changes as it relates to the AODA Customer Service or other Standards.
+Training is provided to all new employees upon hire and on an ongoing basis for existing employees to ensure all employees remain current with any policy or procedural changes as it relates to the AODA Customer Service or other Standards.

-We will also meet internationally-recognized Web Content Accessibility Guidelines (WCAG) 2.0 Level AA website requirements in accordance with Ontario’s accessibility laws.
+DUCA will also meet and maintain internationally-recognized Web Content Accessibility Guidelines (WCAG) 2.0 Level AA website requirements in accordance with Ontario’s accessibility laws.

-Service Animals: We welcome persons with disabilities and their service animals.
-Service animals are allowed on the parts of our premises that are open to the general public.
+Service Animals: DUCA welcomes persons with disabilities and their service animals.
+Service animals are allowed on the parts of the premises that are open to the general public.
 While visiting any DUCA location, it is the responsibility of the person with the service animal to keep the animal under control at all times.

-Assistive Devices: DUCA is committed to serving people with disabilities who use assistive devices to obtain, use or benefit from goods and services.
+Assistive Devices: DUCA is committed to serving people with disabilities who use assistive devices to obtain, use or benefit from goods, services, or facilities, or with the availability of other measures, if any, which enable them to do so.
 Employees are familiar with various assistive devices that may be used by persons with disabilities while accessing goods or services.
 DUCA is committed to purchasing technology as required to ensure accessibility in accordance with the AODA and all associated regulations.

-Employment: We will notify employees, applicants for employment, and the general public that accommodations can be made during recruitment and hiring.
+Employment: Employees, applicants for employment, and the general public, are notified that accommodations can be made during recruitment including any assessment and selection processes.

-We will notify employees that supports are available for those with disabilities.
-We will put in place a process to develop individual accommodation plans for employees.
-Where needed, we will also provide customized emergency information to help an employee with a disability during an emergency.
+Where needed, DUCA will also provide customized emergency information to help an employee with a disability during an emergency.

 Design of Public Spaces: We will meet accessibility laws when building or making major changes to public spaces.
 Currently, DUCA’s public spaces include: